Monstera juliusii

-Monstera juliusii is a flowering plant in the arum family (Araceae).
+Monstera juliusii is a flowering plant in the family Araceae.
 It is native to high-altitude cloud forests of Costa Rica at altitudes of 1600 to 2250 m and occasionally confused with Monstera standleyana.
 However, M. standleyana has green petioles, few fenestrations and thin leaves, while M. juliusii is characterized by mottled white petioles, frequent fenestrations at maturity and thick, leathery leaves.
 Mature plants have pinnatilobed leaves as long as 60 cm (24 in) and 30 cm (12 in) wide, with circular fenestrations close to the margins, and oval fenestrations near the midrib.
 The species is named after Julius Johnson, son of the artists Rashid Johnson and Sheree Hovsepian.

 Distribution

 This plant is native to Costa Rica.